 The Butler County Board of Elections is looking for dedicated and tech-savvy college students who can serve as poll workers on Election Day.
 We are partnering with Miami University to educate students about the elections process and to recruit students as poll workers.

-To be a poll worker in Butler County, you must be:
+To be a precinct election official in Butler County, you must be:

 - A United States Citizen with transportation (preferred)